alysiawon/World-Weather-Analysis/README.md

 ## Overview of Project

-The purpose of the project is to update the beta version of the PlanMyTrip app based on the recommendations given by the Beta testers.
+The purpose of the project is to update the beta version of the PlanMyTrip app.
+The updates are based on the recommendations given by the beta testers.
 The three changes include:

-1. Retrieve the Weather Data
+1. Retrieving the Weather Data
-2. Create a Customer Travel Destinations Map
+2. Creating a Customer Travel Destinations Map
-3. Create a Travel Itinerary Map
+3. Creating a Travel Itinerary Map

 ## Results